constellant/dpSlate/source/dpSlateHelp/index.md

 <aside class="notice"> Note that the pipes do not need to line up with each other on each line.</aside>

+<aside class="notice"> There must be at least three dashes in each segment of the separator between the header and the body of the table.</aside>

 <aside class="success"> If you don't like that syntax, feel free to use normal html \<table\>`s directly in your markdown.</aside>